coldshrine/study-notes/books/effective-java.md

 You can use the objet deserialisation filter added in Java 9 `java.io.ObjectInputFilter`.
 Accepting classes by default and rejecting a list of potentially dangerous ones is know as _blacklisting_; rejecting classes by default and accepting a list of those that are presumed safe is know as _whitelisting_. **Prefer whitelisting to blacklisting**.

 ### Implement `Serializable` with great caution

+A major cost of implementing `Serializable` is that it decreases the flexibility to change a class's implementation once it has been released, it's byte-stream encoding becomes part of its exported API.